Lanx-I-Natales/Android-Development-Course/README.md

 * Added SignupActivity with LoginPage data as a reference.

 ### Week - 2
-* Modified the Signup and Login GUI according to the **Task - 1**
+* Modified the Signup and Login GUI according to the **Task - 1**.
-* Finished **Task - 1** by making the remaining modifications
+* Finished **Task - 1** by making the remaining modifications.
 * Added **Task - 2** to the tasks folder.
 * Added SimpleAuthentication project in accordance with with **Task - 2**.
-* Added SplashShare project which deals with Data Sharing between activities and Splash screen
+* Added SplashShare project which deals with Data Sharing between activities and Splash screen.
+* Modified and dealt with some issues relating SplashShare project.

 ## TODO